Back at the beginning of December, I wrote this post about my findings after researching for learning aids to help E now he is at big school.

 - Self Inking postage stamp and more

-The Post Office board is very sturdy, foldable and turns into a carrycase with handle which is very handy for storing all the cute accessories that come with this set.
+The Post Office board is very sturdy, foldable and turns into a carry case with a handle which is very handy for storing all the cute accessories that come with this set.

 I was very impressed with the overall quality of this and both E and M spent most of Christmas day writing postcards and letters and then took to being the “postman” to deliver all the goods.
 They had hours and hours of fun.

-One thing which would make this even better for me, would be if you were able to buy refills of some of the accessories.
-The sticker sheets of stamps have mostly been use in E’s excitement to stick these onto everything and anything and the miniature parcels which have to be flattened down to be stored in the carrycase are already wearing a little thin.
+One thing which would make this even better for me would be if you were able to buy refills of some of the accessories.
+The sticker sheets of stamps have mostly been used in E’s excitement to stick these onto everything, and anything and the miniature parcels which have to be flattened down to be stored in the carry case are already wearing a little thin.
 In time, the application forms will also run out so it’d be great to be able to re-stock up on these also.

 Regardless of this, I can see that this will be one “toy” that they will re-visit time and time again and as they both get older, I am hoping to be able to use the pretend money and bureau de change section to teach them about currency and exchange rates.

 What a fantastic set with loads of accessories.

 It really is a great set – the boys have been playing with it non stop!
 Thanks for commenting x

 This looks great – my boys love this type of thing.
 Sure it will be used loads